Hancapo/PapuEngine/README.md

 ## Requirements

 - .NET 9.0
-- OpenTK (included as a dependency)
+- Silk.NET (included as a dependency)
 - a compatible OpenGL 4.6 GPU.

 ## Controls